nestauk/asf_core_data/asf_core_data/pipeline/mcs/test/README.md

 Once you have downloaded `client_secrets.json`, you will be able to run the bash script to:

 1. Pull the latest installers and installations data from google drive (latest is based on createdDate), save data locally then upload to S3. the data name is important: installations data **must** have the phrase **installations** in the title while installer data **must** have the phrase **installer** in the title.
-2. Run data comparisons between the newest installations data and an older installations dataset.
+2. Run data comparisons between the newest installations data and an older installations dataset and newest installers data and an older installations dataset.
-3. Run within dataset testing of the latest installer data.
+3. Run within dataset testing of the latest installer and installations data.
 4. Output testing information to a timestamped `.txt` file in folder.

 To run bash script in activated conda environment, `bash mcs_test.sh`.